2020 may be the year of the rat, but it seems Aussies with this zodiac aren’t the only lucky ones.

 Ready to dive into the property market and purchase the home of your dreams?
 Get started with these first home loan deals below, or head over to our home loans comparison table to compare even more options.

-Compare first home loans - page last updated October 17, 2020
+Compare first home loans - last updated January 16, 2021

 ^See information about the Mozo Experts Choice Home Loans Awards